bob-per/rest-apis-in-dotnet/README.md

 # rest-apis-in-dotnet
-Repo for DomeTrain course, From Zero to Hero: REST APIs in .NET
+Repo for Dometrain course, From Zero to Hero: REST APIs in .NET